elide-us/elide-us/Prompts/DALL-E_Prompts.md

 Image Type -
-Generate a photorealistic, close-up, professional portrait image of a female, elfin character, framed as a bust (shoulders and head only) with the character looking directly at the camera.
+Generate a photorealistic, close-up, professional portrait image of a female, elven character, framed as a bust (shoulders and head only) with the character looking directly at the camera.
 This should resemble a high-quality professional photograph with sharp details.

 Scene Description -
 The scene is set within an elegant, bright, gothic-style church space that is blurred in the background to keep the character in sharp focus.
 Morning sunlight fills the area, casting a soft and radiant glow around the subject.